 SOUTH BEND — It couldn’t happen any other way, right?

 The 11-0 Notre Dame Fighting Irish sit one victory away from solidifying their case for the 2018 College Football Playoff.
 After starting the season ranked No. 12, the Irish have moved up nine spots to be on the brink of history.
-A win Saturday all but guarantees Notre Dame will become the first non-Power Five conference team to make the playoff.
+A win Saturday all-but guarantees that Notre Dame would become the first non-Power Five conference team to make the playoff.

 Their final opponent?
 The Irish’s bitter rival: The University of Southern California.

 Notre Dame knows this trip is coming.
-Every year, it ends its season with a game in California.
-In the odd-numbered years, the Irish fly to Palo Alto to play Stanford.
+Every year, they end their season with a game in California.
+In the odd-numbered years, they fly to Palo Alto to play Stanford.
 In the even-numbered years, it’s a flight to Los Angeles to take on USC.

 With all due respect to the Cardinal, the Trojans are the true rival of Notre Dame.
-The teams have battled over the Jeweled Shillelagh trophy 89 times since 1926, having played each other every year since 1946.
-The series’ only break was from 1942-45 because of World War II.
+The two teams have battled over the Jeweled Shillelagh trophy 89 times since 1926, having played each other every year since 1946.
+The series’ only break was from 1942-1945 because of World War II.

-There’s been 27 times the game has featured both teams ranked in the Top 25, including their No. 1 vs. No. 2 showdown in L.A. to end the 1988 season.
+There’s been 27 times the game has featured both teams ranked in the top 25, including their No. 1 vs. No. 2 showdown in L.A. to end the 1988 season.
 The top-ranked Irish won, 27-10.
-They went on to win the national championship in the Fiesta Bowl six weeks later.
+They would go on to win the national championship in the Fiesta Bowl six weeks later.

-There’s been 10 times since 1980 that Notre Dame has been ranked heading into the L.A.
-Coliseum.
+There’s been 10 times since 1980 that Notre Dame has been ranked heading into The Coliseum.
 The Irish are 5-5 in those contests.
 When USC is unranked in those matchups — which the 5-6 Trojans will be this Saturday — Notre Dame’s record is 2-2.

 Needless to say, anything can happen in a rivalry game.